Utah teacher on leave over TikTok video - NewsBreak

 The video, posted by a user named @miss_hall_, appears to show Jenna Hall, a fourth-grade teacher at Renaissance Academy.
 In the video, she explains that some of her former LGBTQIA+ students had “figured [out]” that she is queer, and because of this, her classroom has become a safe space for them after school.

-In the video, the woman says during a game of “Guess Who?” that instead of asking the typical questions, the students asked about sexual orientation, saying, “Which one of these characters is a lesbian baddie that’s going to come over and make you dinner?”Lehi teacher placed on leave after viral video describing conversations with students regarding sexuality
+In the video, the woman says during a game of “Guess Who?” that instead of asking the typical questions, the students asked about sexual orientation, saying, “Which one of these characters is a lesbian baddie that’s going to come over and make you dinner?”Medicine is Sick: Nurses describe why they’ve left the profession

-“To assume that talking about making dinner with her children in a different dynamic than what they’ve seen in their own homes would be harmful is silly,” said Jessica Dummar, co-CEO of Utah Pride Center.
+“To assume that talking about making dinner with her children in a different dynamic than what they’ve seen in their own homes would be harmful is silly,” Jessica Dummar, co-CEO of Utah Pride Center, said.

 Dummar said punishing Hall creates a double standard.